Renan-Leal/grokkingAlgorithms/README.md

-# learningAlgorithms
+# Grokking Algorithms
-A repository designed to apply the knowledge acquired in the book Learning Algorithms
+This repository is designed to apply the knowledge acquired from the book Grokking Algorithms.
+To practice, I have chosen three programming languages: Java, Golang, and JavaScript.